PavanRangani/docs/docs/prd/banking/funding-account.md

 ### System Rule
 - Can be deleted anytime.
-- Active and Archived both SLOA can deleted.
+- Active and Archived both SLOA can be deleted.
 - If SLOA is used in any task/trigger/template, the system will show a warning to the user.

 ### UX Rule
 - On delete, shows Delete confirmation dialog.
-- If any SLOA is added in Task, shows proper message in delete conformation dialog.
+- If any SLOA is added in Task, show the proper message in the delete confirmation dialog.

 ### UI Rule
 - [Normal Delete confirmation dialog](https://drive.google.com/file/d/1YwT0N-M0LXu3eYIqaC_Vf0O-7LZ281S-/view?usp=sharing)